CyVerse-learning-materials/neon_data_science/step1.rst

 **Option 1: SSH tunnel**

+You must have the ability to use ``ssh`` on your localhost to use this method.

-2. Open a new terminal on your localhost or Web Shell tab in browser.
+2. Open a new terminal on your localhost.

 	.. code-block :: bash